-The tutorials are in their seventh year and are 90 minute stand alone presentations on specialized topics taught by world-class experts.
+The tutorials are in their ninth year and are 90 minute stand alone presentations on specialized topics taught by world-class experts.
 These tutorials will provide a brief introduction to their respective fields, and facilitate understanding of the technical sessions.
 In contrast, the traditional short courses are intensive full-day events focused on a single technical topic.

 The tutorial sessions will take place on Saturday, December 7th.
 Three tutorials are given in parallel in two time slots, at 2:45 p.m.and 4:30 p.m. respectively.

 - Oxide Semiconductors and Application, Hideo Hosono, Tokyo Institute of Technology